 The Alberta Emerald Foundation Managed Fund is maintained by the Calgary Foundation (TCF).
 Subject to a management fund agreement, TCF maintains fixed income investments, Canadian equities, US equities and international equities on behalf of the Foundation.
 The Foundation has access to the capital and the income earned from the investments when providing a specified period of notice to TCF dependant upon the amount reinvested.
 Any income earned on the fund is unrestricted.
 Per the agreement, the fund is required to be invested in a manner that sustains the long term inflation adjusted value of the fund.
-During the year the Foundation has withdrawn \$90,000 (2019 - \$25,000).
+During the year the Foundation had not requested any funds to be withdrawn (2020 - \$90,000).